 All students (full or part-time) attending Cisco College, including continuing education and distance education students who test on campus, who operate a motor vehicle on the Cisco College main campus, regularly or occasionally, and all faculty and staff members are required to obtain a parking permit for each vehicle they may drive and park on campus, including motorcycles.
 Parking permits are available anytime during normal business hours.
-Please complete Campus Safety Parking Permit Request Form, pay permit fee \$5 in the Business office, and pick up parking sticker in the Student Life Building, directly south of Harrell Fine Arts Building.
+Please complete Campus Safety Parking Permit Request Form, pay permit fee \$10 in the Business office or by phone (254-442-5051), and pick up parking sticker in the Student Life Building, directly south of Harrell Fine Arts Building.